mipopescu/hello-world/README.md

 # hello-world

 First GitHub project

-This is the Reade Me file for the first project on GitHub
+This is the Reade Me file for the first project on GitHub.